Evangeline Lilly Workout and Diet

 ‘I’ve battled clinical depression and have come out on the other side.
 I’ve been free of it for many years now.
 Finding the place in my own mind…to win that battle without using medication…that was one of the biggest challenges I’ve faced.’

-Evangeline Lilly’s Fitness Routine
+Evangeline Lilly’s Workout Routine

 Lilly hits the gym 5 times a week where she’ll do cardio, circuit training and strength training exercises.